 When will I see the Counsellor?

 You can also ask a member of staff to make a referral to the counsellor.
 This might be your Form Tutor, a Student Development Co-ordinator: Mr Robinson for KS3, Mrs Fitzhenry for KS4, or Mr S Smith Head of Sixth Form.
-You can also ask the Deputy Head Mrs Wainwright if you wish.

 My tutor has suggested counselling.
 Do I have to come?